Skip to main content

 Description

-CVE-2026-30818 is an OS command injection vulnerability in the dnsmasq module of TP-Link Archer AX53 v1.
-0 firmware versions before 1.
-7. 1 Build 20260213.
-It allows an authenticated adjacent attacker to execute arbitrary code by processing a specially crafted configuration file due to insufficient input validation.
-Exploitation can lead to modification of device configuration, access to sensitive information, or further system compromise.
-The vulnerability has a high severity with a CVSS 4.
-0 score of 8.
-5. No official patch or remediation guidance is currently confirmed from the vendor.
+An OS command injection vulnerability in the dnsmasq module of TP-Link Archer AX53 v1.0 allows an authenticated adjacent attacker to execute arbitrary code when a specially crafted configuration file is processed due to insufficient input validation.
+Successful exploitation may allow the attacker to modify device configuration, access sensitive information, or further compromise system integrity.
+This issue affects AX53 v1.0: before 1.7.1 Build 20260213.

 AI-Powered Analysis